Mclmadden/CB68/Week_2.md

 Adele posted issue on spectral-cube Github Issues page: https://github.com/radio-astro-tools/spectral-cube/issues/830

 Solution is the update spectral-cube to version 0.6.0.
 Imported spectral-cube and default installation was version 0.5.0.

+`pip3 install --upgrade spectral-cube` updates to spectral-cube v0.6.0 (and successfully carries over to jupyterlab).

+Able to convert spectral axis from frequency to velocity!